ChrisPJohn/erddap/documentation/docs/intro.md

 Documentation is grouped into categories focused on the types of activities that are covered.
 There's a section of docs for [server administrators](/docs/category/server-administration/), [project contributors](/docs/category/contributing/), and [users](/docs/category/user/).

-We also have [javadoc for the Script classes](pathname:///javadoc/com/cohort/util/package-summary.html) that will be useful for those defining datasets.
+We also have [javadoc for the Script classes](/docs/dokka/) that will be useful for those defining datasets.

+## Support
+There are several ways to get support with ERDDAP™.
+### Google Group
+For users and administrators the [ERDDAP™ Google Group](https://groups.google.com/g/erddap) is often a good starting point.
+You can search to see if your question has been covered.
+There are many friendly folk who can help answer your questions.
+Asking publicly can help others with similar problems and especially for issues related to server configuration the community may have experience that ERD does not.
+### E-mail
+You can email ERD directly at: erd dot data at noaa dot gov
+### GitHub
+For bug reports, security issues, feature requests, and code issues use the [ERDDAP™ GitHub](https://github.com/ERDDAP/erddap/).